 Make sure you stay contextually relevant and balanced to solve problems for your visitors.

-Search engines have access to a lot of search data and they know what searchers are looking for.
+Search engines have access to volumes of search data and know what searchers are looking for.
 Use the data they give you access to as a guideline when writing content.

-When you publish contextually balanced and relevant articles visitors will find value in your articles.
-And when search engines see that you solve real problems for your visitors they too will see your value.
+When you publish contextually balanced, and relevant articles, visitors will find value in your articles.
+And when search engines see that you solve real problems for your visitors, they too will see your worth.

-And all of a sudden you should see increased visibility in the search engines for your published articles.
+And suddenly, you should see increased visibility in the search engines for your published articles.